kyleam/bog/README.md

 -   `bog-clean-and-rename-staged-bibs`

-    Renaming new BibTeX files.
+    Rename new BibTeX files.
 If a separate BibTeX file is used for each citekey, this function can be used to rename all new BibTeX files.
     `bibtex-clean-entry` is used to clean the entry and autogenerate the key.